Facilities management workflow for Tallyfy

 task

-Before focusing on recycling, prioritize reducing waste at the source.
+Before you focus on recycling, look at what you can cut at the source.
 Switch to reusable dishware in break rooms instead of disposables.
-Implement double-sided printing defaults.
-Provide reusable water bottles and coffee mugs for employees.
-Negotiate with suppliers to reduce packaging on deliveries.
-Consider a paperless policy for internal documents.
+Set double-sided printing as the default.
+Give employees reusable water bottles and coffee mugs.
+Talk to your suppliers about reducing packaging on deliveries.
+You might also consider a paperless policy for internal documents - it's often easier to implement than people expect.

 4